 - Store shampoo and conditioner bottles upside down.
 When you reach the end of a bottle, add a little water and shake to get out every last bit.

-5 tips for other items you have around the house
+5 tips for other items around the house

 TuiPhotoEngineer / Shutterstock.com

 - Skip the high heat of the dryer and air dry your clothes to make them last longer.
-Try washing in cold water.
+Try washing in cold water, too.

 - Freeze candles the day before you plan to use them to extend their burn time.

 - Practice proper appliance maintenance, such as changing furnace filters, cleaning refrigerator coils and descaling your coffee maker.
-All will extend the life of these home essentials.
+Such maintenance can help extend the life of these home essentials.

 - Regular oil changes can go a long way to extending the life of your car.